 What is DDH?

-DDH occurs when a baby’s hip joint develops abnormally.
-The ball at the top of the thighbone (called the femoral head) is not in its correct position within the cup-shaped socket of the pelvis (called the acetabulum).
+DDH occurs when a baby’s hip joint does not grow normally.
+The ball at the top of the thighbone (called the femoral head) is not in the right place.
+It should be in the cup-shaped socket of the pelvis (called the acetabulum).

-To develop normally, the ball-shaped femoral head must be inside the cup-shaped socket of the pelvis.
-The femoral head is held in the socket by ligaments and muscles.
-If the ligaments are loose or stretched, the femoral head will move away from the socket and the hip will not develop correctly.
+Tendons and muscles hold the femoral head in the socket.
+If the tendons are loose or stretched, the femoral head will move out of the socket and the hip will not grow normally.

 - At birth

 - One week after birth

 - At 6 months after birth

 - When they begin to walk

 Some events may increase your baby’s chances of having DDH.
 These are called risk factors and include:

 Breech presentation (born feet first = 10 times increased risk